 A few reasons why your thermostat goes blank then comes back on are –

-1. Improper Location Of Thermostat – Your AC or HVAC thermostat consists of a temperature sensor which registers the surrounding temperature.
+1. Improper Location Of Thermostat – Your AC thermostat consists of a temperature sensor which registers the surrounding temperature.
 Based on this reading, it sends the “on” and “off” signals to the compressor of the unit.
 Ideally, the thermostat should not be installed near a window which receives a lot of sunlight.
 Neither should it be installed anywhere near a supply air vent.
 These places will confuse the thermostat about the actual temperature inside your home.

 2. Faulty Thermostat – For all you may know, the thermostat itself could have developed a fault which is causing short cycling.
 It could be as simple as a loose wire or something more severe, which may need replacement.
 The best person to validate this is your local HVAC technician.
 A faulty thermostat is not a major issue, replacing it will bring an end to the repeated switching on and off of the thermostat.